Krakaw/irc-questionnaire-bot/README.md

 - Set the admin nick (your nick)
 - Set the reporting channel

+Get help
+- !q-bot help

 Either direct message the bot, or in the channel the bot has joined to add questions as defaults:
-- !questionnaire-add-question My question goes here?
+- !q-bot add-question My question goes here?

 Users can join or leave the questionnaire list by messaging:
+- !q-bot join
-- !questionnaire-toggle
+- !q-bot leave

 The admin nick can trigger the questionnaire by messaging:
+- !q-bot start
-- !questionnaire-start
+- !q-bot start Nick